-Pupils will be focusing on building a solid foundation of skills on which to develop and progress throughout KS3 and beyond.
-The skills the pupils will be taught are:
+Pupils will be focusing on building a solid foundation of skills or which to develop and progress throughout KS3 and beyond.
+The skills the pupils will be taught are

 Planning and writing creatively, including organising ideas through paragraphing and punctuation.
 Planning and writing for varied purposes, including to inform, persuade and argue, including organising ideas through paragraphing and punctuation.

-Reading a range of non-fiction and fiction texts, from different contexts and time periods to retrieve information and infer knowledge.

-Reading a range of text types, including poetry & plays, from different contexts and time-periods Selecting appropriate quotations to analyse language, structure, and form, using appropriate technical devices.
-Comparing attitudes and methods presented in texts, using inference skills.
+Reading a range of non-fiction and fiction texts, from different contexts and time periods in order to retrieve information and infer knowledge.
+Reading a range of text types, including poetry & plays, from difference contexts and time periods.
+Selecting appropriate quotations to analyse language, structure and form, using appropriate technical devices.
+Comparing attitudes and methods presented in texts, using their skills of inference.
+Planning and speaking purposefully, in front of an audience.